On the stationary solutions of random polymer models and their zero-temperature limits: Introduction

 Two outstanding issues with the argument of the previous paragraph are as follows.
 Firstly, whilst we believe the detailed balance solutions that we present for $F_{\AL,\AL}$ are the only ones, we do not yet have a proof of this.
 (For $F_{\E,\AL}$, characterisation of solutions of the detailed balance equation is classical.)
-Secondly, since the links between the zero-temperature polymer setting and the basic bijections $F_{\E,\AL}$ and $F_{\AL,\AL}$ are in general not bijective, more work is required to conclude that the stationary measures we identify for the polymer ones provide a complete characterisation of such.
+Secondly, since the links between the zero-temperature polymer setting and the basic bijections $F_{\E,\AL}$ and $F_{\AL,\AL}$ are in general not bijective, it is not possible to conclude that the stationary measures we identify for the polymer ones provide a complete characterisation of such.
 See Section \ref{sec6} for more detailed comments in this direction.

 As well as identifying the stationary measures of random polymer models, we investigate how these are related.
 To this end, we start by considering the connections between our basic maps, showing how each of $F_{\Gam,\tBeta}$ (and its inverse), $F_{\AL,\AL}$ and $F_{\E,\AL}$ (and its inverse) can be obtained through certain limiting operations from $F_{\tBeta,\tBeta}$, see Figure \ref{fig2}.
 (Cf. The centrality of the inverse-beta model in \cite[Figure 1]{Thiery}.)
 Furthermore, applying the same changes of variables, we can relate (some of the continuous) solutions of the detailed balance condition for these maps.
 Such observations naturally translate to the maps underlying the positive- and zero-temperature random polymer models considered in this article, and in some instances transfer to convergence of the partition function of the models in question.
 The latter links are shown by arrows on Figure \ref{fig1}, and discussed in more detail in Remarks \ref{ptptrem}, \ref{ptztrem} and \ref{ztrem}.
 Whilst we do give a new connection between the bijection $F_{(\a,\b)}$ and detailed balance solutions in the beta random polymer setting and those in the inverse-gamma setting (see Propositions \ref{p53}(d) and \ref{p55}(d)), we highlight that there remains a question concerning the relation of the partition function of these two models (and similarly in the zero-temperature setting).